-James is one of the Sub-Editors and writers for GoldenPlec.
+James is a writer for GoldenPlec.

 - Q What album would you bring to a desert island with you?

 - A Does any music fan truly have the same answer to this question two days in a row?
 Today, if I were to be stuck on said island for a monotonous eternity I'd take Radiohead's endlessly wonderful OK Computer as my soundtrack.
 If I were trying to motivate myself to build my escape craft, the sunny tribal rhythms of Debo Band might sit nicely.

 - Q The first concert you ever went to?